-By default, you can provision up to 30 Cloud Bigtable nodes per zone in each Cloud Platform project.
-Cloud Bigtable scales linearly with node counts, and the maximum number of nodes in a zone can be increased upon request using the node request form.
+By default, you can provision up to 30 Cloud Bigtable nodes per zone in each GCP project.
+If you need to provision more nodes than the default limit, use the node request form.

 - SSD clusters: 2.5 TB per node

 As a best practice, add enough nodes to your cluster so you are only using 70% of these limits, which helps accommodate any sudden spikes in storage usage.
 For example, if you are storing 50 TB of data in a cluster that uses SSD storage, you should provision at least 29 nodes, which will handle up to 72.5 TB of data.
 If you are not adding significant amounts of data to the cluster, you can exceed this recommendation and store up to 100% of the limit.